opencontainers/image-spec/image-index.md

     See [Pre-Defined Annotation Keys](annotations.md#pre-defined-annotation-keys).

+- **`reference`** *descriptor*

+    This OPTIONAL property contains a [descriptor](descriptor.md) is the subject of the content described by this descriptor.
+    This is used to associate multiple pieces of content.

 ## Example Image Index

 *Example showing a simple image index pointing to image manifests for two platforms:*